Jerusalem · Leadership Architecture

 actually standing on?

-The leaders who remain irreplaceable are not the ones who adopted the most tools.
-They are the ones who built the structure that no tool can replicate.
+The leaders who remain irreplaceable in the AI era are not the ones who adopted the most tools.
+They are the ones who built the interior architecture that determines what their judgment is standing on — when every external system is being rewritten around them.

 The Situation